 How to Report Stolen or Lost Bicycles

 Be sure to report your lost or stolen bicycle with the Minneapolis Police Department.
-A lost or stolen bicycle report may be made by calling Mpls 311 or going to your respective precinct to make your report (reports may not be made by phone to your precinct).
+A lost or stolen bicycle report may be made by calling Mpls 311, filing an online police report or going to your respective precinct to make your report (reports may not be made by phone to your precinct).
 If you are unsure which precinct you are in, you may enter your address and look it up here: Police Precinct Finder Persons calling from within Minneapolis may call 311.
 Persons calling from outside the city may call 612-673-3000.
 311 Customer Service Agents are available Monday through Friday from 7:00 a.m. to 7:00 p.m.

 Be sure to include in your report details about color, make, model, bicycle serial number, registration number, and other unique identifiers.
 These details not only aid in the identification and recovery of lost or stolen bicycles and return to their rightful owners, they assist investigators with developing useful suspect information.

 A police report is made that includes descriptive information about the recovered bicycle, including color, make, serial number, etc.

 Bicycles are then stored at the Property and Evidence warehouse.
 The warehouse is located at 6024 Harriet Avenue South, one block east of Bachman's off Lyndale Avenue in South Minneapolis.

 Matching Recovered or Pawned Bicycles With Owners

 Recovered Bicycles: Bicycles recovered are compared with descriptions of bicycles reported to MPD as lost or stolen.
 If a match is found, the owner of the bicycle is contacted.
 This is why registering your bicycle information is so important.